 How to clean your twin block braces

 Twin block braces are easily cleaned because they are removable.
-So, when you are brushing your teeth, just take a separate toothbrush and your regular toothpaste and gently brush your appliances to clean them.
+So, when you are brushing your teeth, just take a separate soft toothbrush and soap and gently brush your appliances to clean them.
+Avoid using hot water.

 Use a retainer cleaning solution twice weekly to properly soak your appliance, and make sure to rinse it well afterwards.
 It is also a good idea to rinse it after you eat so that food particles don't get stuck.